-Donald Trump Called Mike Pence A ‘Pu**y,’ Report Says
+Donald Trump Called Mike Pence A 'Pu**y,' Report Says

 Adamant in his belief that the 2020 presidential election was rigged, President Donald Trump has spent the past two months putting pressure on Republicans to overturn the results of the race and block Democrat Joe Biden from winning the White House.

-Despite their best efforts, the U.S. Congress certified Electoral College votes on January 6.
+Despite their best efforts, the U.S. Congress certified the Electoral College votes on January 6.
 Vice President Mike Pence, who presided over the joint session, has also faced intense pressure from Trump to overturn the results, according to a Tuesday report from The New York Times.

-Both privately and publicly, the report said, Trump pressured Pence to intervene in the process and reject electoral votes, which he had no authority to do.
-On January 6, as Pence was getting ready to preside over Congress’ joint session, Trump reportedly called his residence.
+The report added that Trump privately and publicly pressured Pence to intervene in the process and reject electoral votes, which he had no authority to do.
+On January 6, as Pence was getting ready to preside over Congress' joint session, Trump allegedly called his residence.

 According to two individuals briefed on the conversation, Trump warned his right-hand man that history would not look kindly upon him if he refused to intervene.

-“Hang Mike Pence,” some in the crowd chanted as they marched toward House and Senate chambers.
-Pence and members of his family were escorted to a safe location as Trump added fuel to the fire, attacking his loyal ally via Twitter.
+"Hang Mike Pence," some in the crowd chanted as they marched toward House and Senate chambers.

+Pence and members of his family were escorted to a safe location as Trump seemed to add fuel to the fire, attacking his loyal ally via Twitter.

 Former Sen. Jeff Flake of Arizona echoed this sentiment, saying that he is glad Pence decided to stand up to Trump.